 In connection with supply of legal services, we process data on clients, opponents and business partners under the authority of Article 6(1), point (f) of the General Data Protection Regulation (the legitimate interests rule) and Article 9(2), point (f) of the General Data Protection Regulation.
 This is based among other things on a legitimate interest in establishing, exercising or defending legal claims and in safeguarding the interests of our clients.
 We also process personal data on our clients under the authority of Article 6(1), point (b) of the General Data Protection Regulation where the processing is necessary for concluding and performing the contract on legal assistance.

 We only process your personal data for marketing purposes and for newsletters if you have given your explicit consent.
-The processing will then take place under the authority of Article 6(1), point (a) of the General Data Protection Regulation.
+The processing thus takes place under the authority of Article 6(1), point (a) of the General Data Protection Regulation.
 We publish personal data on employees or similar on our website and on social media platforms under the authority of Article 6(1), point (f) of the General Data Protection Regulation as part of our legitimate interest in making the content available to our users.

-For the purpose of preventing vandalism and burglaries etc., we carry out CCTV surveillance of street, road, place or similar area open to public traffic under the authority of the Danish Act on TV surveillance (tv-overvågningsloven).
-CCTV surveillance of other areas is authorised under Article 6(1), point (f) of the General Data Protection Regulation and section 8 of the Danish Data Protection Act based on security interests and considerations and takes place within the framework of the Danish Act on TV Surveillance (tv-overvågningsloven).
+For the purpose of preventing vandalism and burglaries etc., we carry out CCTV surveillance of entrance doors, reception areas, corridors, common areas etc. This is authorised under Article 6(1), point (f) of the General Data Protection Regulation and section 8 of the Danish Data Protection Act based on security interests and considerations and takes place within the framework of the Danish Act on TV Surveillance (tv-overvågningsloven).

 We have internal guidelines for the period of storage of all categories of personal data.
-The guidelines are determined in accordance with the obligations we are subject to under applicable law, including documentation and auditing requirements.
+The guidelines are determined in accordance with the obligations to which we are subject under applicable law, including documentation and auditing requirements.